ncase/crossbreed.js/README.md

 Given Javascript (ES5) doesn't even have *classical* inheritance, how greedy I must be to want *multiple* inheritance.

-At just over 100 lines of code, this featherweight JS library can do just that.
+At just over 100 lines of code, this featherweight JS library can do what most OOP languages can't.

 ---